GraphBench: Next-generation graph learning benchmarking: Subdomain Details

-To construct the datasets, we first define how the input graphs are generated.
-We consider three well-established random graph models: RB graphs, ER graphs, and BA graphs.
+\paragraph{Graph generation parameters}~ We consider three well-established random graph models: RB, ER, and BA graphs.
 These models are widely used in machine learning to solve CO problems.
 The diversity and difficulty of each dataset are controlled via graph generation parameters.
 Specifically, \begin{itemize} \item for RB graphs, we specify integers $n$ (number of cliques), $k$ (nodes per clique), and a float $p$ (constraint tightness).
-The total number of nodes is $kn$, and we discard graphs whose size falls outside a predefined range. \item For BA graphs, we control the number of nodes and the parameter $m$, which determines how many edges are attached from each new node. \item For ER graphs, we use the number of nodes and the edge probability $p$, which controls the probability that an edge exists between any given pair of nodes. \end{itemize}

-We generate 50\,000 instances for each dataset and provide both small-scale and large-scale variants. \cref{table:co_stats} shows a summary of the parameters used for graph generation.
+The total number of nodes is $kn$, and we discard graphs whose size falls outside a predefined range. \item For BA graphs, we control the number of nodes and the parameter $m$, which determines how many edges are attached from each new node. \item For ER graphs, we use the number of nodes and the edge probability $p$, which controls the probability that an edge exists between any given pair of nodes. \end{itemize} We generate 50\,000 instances per dataset and provide both small- and large-scale variants. \autoref{tab:co_stats} shows the parameters we used to generate the graphs in our datasets.
 For RB graphs, parameters are taken from \cite{zhang2023let, sanokowski2024diffusion, wenkel2024towards, sun2022annealed}.
 Parameters for large ER graphs are from \cite{bother2022what, qiu2022dimes, sun2023difusco, yu2024disco}.
 Parameters for large BA graphs are from \cite{bother2022what}.
-The parameters for ER-small and BA-small are adjusted to match the graph size of RB-small.
+The parameters for ER-small and BA-small are adjusted to match RB-small's graph size.
 When a parameter is specified as a range, it is sampled uniformly at random for each instance.
-The only exception to this is the number of nodes in RB graphs, which is determined as described above.
+The only exception to this is the number of nodes in RB graphs, where rejection sampling is used to ensure that the graph size falls inside a specified range, as described in \Cref{sec:co}.
+We provide datasets in both \textsc{PyTorch Geometric} format \citep{fey2019fast,fey2025pyg} and \textsc{NetworkX} format \citep{hagberg2020networkx}.